 The Board has the ultimate authority and responsibility for overseeing risk management at Glacier.
 Some aspects of risk oversight are fulfilled at the full Board level.
-For example, the Board regularly receives reports from management - specifically from enterprise risk management - on risk components that impact the operations and reputation of the Company.
+For example, the Board regularly receives reports from management on risk components that impact the operations and reputation of the Company.
 The Board delegates other aspects of its risk oversight function to certain of its committees.

 The Audit Committee oversees financial, accounting and internal control risk management, and legal and regulatory compliance.
-The director of the Company's internal audit function reports directly to the Audit Committee.
-The executive officers regularly report directly to the entire Board and to appropriate Board committees with respect to the risks they are responsible for managing.
+The director of the Company's internal audit function reports directly to the Audit they are responsible for managing.

+Committee.
+The executive officers regularly report directly to the entire Board and to appropriate Board committees with respect to the risks they are reportible for managing.

-The Compensation Committee oversees the management of risks that may be posed by the Company's compensation practices and programs.
-As part of this process, the Compensation Committee is responsible for analyzing the compensation policies and practices for the Named Executive Officers, as well as all employees.
-In its review of these policies and practices, the Compensation Committee has determined that the current policies and practices do not create or encourage employees to take risks that are reasonably likely to have a material adverse effect on the Company.
+The Compensation and Human Capital Committee oversees the management of risks that may be posed by the Company's compensation practices and programs.
+As part of this process, the Compensation and Human Capital Committee is responsible for analyzing the compensation policies and practices for the Named Executive Officers, as well as all employees.
+In its review of these policies and practices, the Compensation and Human Capital Committee has determined that the current policies and practices do not create or encourage employees to take risks that are reasonably likely to have a material adverse effect on the Company.
 To further mitigate risks, the Board has also adopted a clawback policy for the recovery of incentive payments to executive officers in certain circumstances.